 Types of Condos

-0:01:41.4 S1: It was a beautiful apartment.
-And fortunately for me, I had quiet neighbors.
-That is something to think about, is shared walls, but I never had a problem, and I don’t think I ever caused a problem.
-My unit was on the back of the building, which at first blush, you might think, “Well, that’s a mistake,” because I had a view of, yeah, what was technically an alley, but you’d have to have seen it, there was a courtyard in the back of the building for all of us unit owners, it was beautiful, gazebos and fire pits and grills, and it was lovely.
-It was an alley, so I did see some other… The backs of other buildings, and there’s some trash dumpsters back there, but it was always kept clean.
+There was a courtyard in the back of the building for all of us unit owners.
+It was beautiful, gazebos and fire pits and grills, and it was lovely.
+It was an alley, so I did see the backs of other buildings.
+And there’s some trash dumpsters back there, but it was always kept clean.
 And a couple of blocks down the alley was this beautiful church, and it lit up at night.
-I thought my view is beautiful on the back side of the building, in the alley.
+I thought my view was beautiful on the back side of the building, in the alley.
 It was quiet on the back side of the building.
 That’s one thing you need to think about.
 Maybe on the front side, it’s a little noisier, I guess it depends on the windows and it depends on the street, and what goes on on the street.
-I was in a pretty busy section of town, so I like being on the back side of the building, it just felt private.
+I was in a pretty busy section of town, so I liked being on the back side of the building, it just felt private.
 And I love my unit and I love living in that box.

-0:05:10.8 S1: Lots of different things to think about, of course, parking if you have a car.
+Of course, parking if you have a car.
 So think about everything, think about the type of condominium that you wanna live in, and then go and really look at that and don’t yield.
-If you really want a certain style of condominium, don’t be deterred, go get it.
+If you really want a certain style of condominium, don’t be deterred.
+Go get it.
 Of course, check in with me with any questions on financing for condominiums or any other interest rate questions, anything at all related to condominiums.
 I hope this video helped.
 I hope it prompted some questions.
 And good luck on your condominium hunt.
 I hope you find something soon.